 Many organizations have done just that.
-In this article, we'll explore eight use cases that show big data's profound impact on businesses across industry sectors.
+In this article, we'll explore eight use cases that show big data's profound impact on businesses across different industry sectors.

 1. 360-degree view of the customer and better business intelligence

 Rather than using traditional, slower methods of moving data into and out of data warehouses with static reports that take a long time to generate and even longer to modify, smart organizations are utilizing distributed, automated and intelligent analytics tools that sit on top of data lakes designed to collect and synthesize data from disparate sources at once.
-This has transformed business intelligence from a heavy, C-suite initiative to a widely enabled system that even lower-level managers can make effective use of.
+This has transformed business intelligence and analytics from a heavy, C-suite initiative to a widely enabled process that even lower-level managers can make effective use of.

-- In addition to applications across the private sector, governments and politicians are realizing the benefit of big data analytics.
+- In addition to applications across the private sector, governments and politicians are realizing the benefits of big data analytics.
 Big data is increasingly being used by political organizations and action groups to evaluate public opinion, craft effective messages and target their best supporters for financial support.
 During electoral campaigns, big data is used to spot trends ahead of polling, pool donor resources and get people to the polls when it matters most.

 2. Improved customer acquisition and retention